RushivArora/rushivarora.github.io/_pages/home.md

 ## News
+* Presented a paper at IEEE VTC in Florence Italy!
 * New paper submitted to NeurIPS 2023!
 * Our paper on model-based reinforcement learning leveraging Physics was accepted at the DARL workshop at ICML 2022!
 Looking forward to being in Baltimore!
 * New preprint submitted to IEEE T-ASE!